RyanAdalbert/s3parq/docs/flask_api.md

 * /config_api/index
  	- Precondition: Successfully login using a valid access token.
 Pass that access token in the Authorization header of a GET request
  	- Function: Queries all pipelines in the Configuration DB.
 Constructs a nested dict to be returned as a nested JSON object of various attributes of each pipeline in the query.
  	- Postcondition: Returns an error code/message if the request is invalid.
 With a valid request, returns a 200 OK Response along with a JSON-formatted string object.
-This is a nested JSON object with each key matching the primary key of the Pipeline table.
-Each value in this string is another JSON object with `key`/value pairs containing various data about the pipeline.
+This is a JSON object containing an array of individual JSON objects.
+Each of these objects has a key matching the primary key of the Pipeline table, and a value which is another JSON object with `key`/value pairs containing various data about the pipeline.
 The `key`/value pairs of this inner JSON object are as follows:
  		- `name`: name of the pipeline
  		- `brand`: name of the brand a pipeline belongs to
  		- `pharma_company`: name of the pharmaceutical company a pipeline belongs to